Project Overview

 - Surveys consistently show the public ranks safety among their top transportation concerns.
 People expect that walking, biking, driving, and transit trips do not expose them or their families to unnecessary risk.

-- Vulnerable road users and certain segments of the population (pedestrians, cyclists, transit riders, children, older adults, low-income residents) bear a disproportionate share of the risk
+- Vulnerable road users and certain segments of the population (pedestrians, cyclists, transit riders, children, older adults, low-income residents) bear a disproportionate share of the risk.

 The evidence establishes a clear message: safety must come first.
 It is the non-negotiable baseline for a functioning transportation system.
 Efficiency, mobility, and economic development all depend on safety being secured.
 Without it, the system exposes the public to unacceptable levels of harm.
-Roadway safety is not just one goal among many, it is the single overriding priority.

-Setting safety goals are an annual process involving national, state, and local processes.
-Federal road funding is tied to performance, including in safety, where it is measured by the number of people killed and seriously injured on our roadways.
-The state sets targets for all of Virginia and each region in August of the previous year, MPOs have 180 days to decide to follow state targets or set their own.
+Setting safety targets is an annual requirement tied to federal and state performance measures.
+Federal road funding is tied to performance, and in safety it is measured by the number of people killed and seriously injured on our roadways.

 - Set clear regional safety priorities and identify the road corridors where the most serious crashes happen